cryptuon/stxscript/docs/README.md

 # StxScript Documentation

 Welcome to the StxScript documentation!
-This directory contains comprehensive guides and references for using StxScript to build Stacks blockchain smart contracts.
+StxScript is a TypeScript-inspired transpiler for Stacks blockchain smart contracts, now production-ready at version 0.3.0.

-## 📚 Documentation Index
+## Documentation Index

 ### Getting Started
 - [Installation Guide](installation.md) - How to install and set up StxScript